 )

-Some notes on the changes - these are all aliases unless noted otherwise.
-In the generic example above, there were 6 brands being considered, hence the pattern in the original aliases.
+In the generic example above, there were 6 occasions being considered, hence the pattern in the original aliases, and nominating 6 occasion labels.

 - variables_to_retain - all existing variables will be dropped in the new dataset.
 In the new dataset, you may like to crosstabulate by other variables (such as demographics) so include a list of these aliases here to retain in the new dataset.
 It's also a very good idea to retain an unique respondent ID variable (if you want to do any future linking or matching to your unstacked dataset).